FastComments.com Blog

 In Conclusion

-They say the internet is a series of tubes, but it's actually a series of farts.
+They say the internet is a series of tubes, but it's really a series of toots.

-Like all major releases, we're pleased that we could take the time to optimize, test, and properly release this update.
-We’re excited about what’s coming up.
-FastComments should scale better and have improved uptime in the long run with this effort.
+Like all major releases, we're glad that we could take the time to optimize, test, and properly release this change.
+We're excited about what's coming up next.
+FastComments should scale better and have improved uptime in the long term with this work.
 As the FART runbook states: "If you smell something, say something."
 Let us know below if you encounter any issues.